nuxt/image/docs/content/en/options.md

 - `dir`: The root directory of the all images.
 By default nuxt image looks `static` dir to find original images,
 - `clearCache`: The ipx has a caching stategy to clear cached images to reduce massive disk usages.
 You can schedule the cache cleaning job using `clearCache` option in provide options.
 By default this cron job is disabled.
 - `cacheDir`: The directory to store the cached images.
+- `sharp`: Modify default behavior of image opetimizer.
+Note that if you change this option, you need to clear ipx cache.

 ```js{}[nuxt.config.js]
 export default {